University campus in North Carolina

 Park Scholarships and Goodnight Scholars at NC State support exceptional STEM students.
 Duke meets 100% of demonstrated need.
 Industry scholarships from technology employers supplement institutional aid.
 Complete FAFSA by March 1 for maximum consideration.
 Explore most affordable programs or best value rankings.

-Calculate Your UX Design Degree ROI in North Carolina
+UX Design Degree ROI Calculator, North Carolina

 Use our interactive ROI calculator to estimate your return on investment for a ux design degree in North Carolina.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.